andresporras3423/roulette_cSharp/README.md

 # EndPoints:

 - game/get_all (GET): get all the roulette games with it's id and status
-- player/create (POST): create a new player, return true if created
+- player/create (POST): create a new player, return true if created.
+Body params: string name, double credit.
 - game/create (POST): create a new game with initial status 0, return game id
-- game/open?id= (PUT): update game status to 1 (open), return true if successful
+- game/open?id= (PUT): update game status to 1 (open), return true if successful.
+Url param: string id.
-- bet/create (POST): create a new bet, return bet id
+- bet/create (POST): create a new bet, return bet id.
+Body params: string id_player, double value, int bet_number, string id_game
 - game/close?idGame= (PUT): close the game and return outcome of the bets.
-Also update credit for players if they win
+Also update credit for players if they win.
+Url param: string idGame.

 # Build with